expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 ### `AppleAuthentication.getCredentialStateAsync(user)`

 Queries the current state of a user credential, to determine if it is still valid or if it has been revoked.

+> **Note**: This method must be tested on a real device.
+On the iOS simulator it always throws an error.

 #### Arguments